cdibened/cordova-plugins/README.md

 cordova-plugins search camera

 - will list all plugins from `http://plugins.cordova.io` that have the term `camera` in the name or description.
-The search term matches will be highlighted and CAPTIALIZED to notice easier.
+The search term matches will be highlighted and CAPITALIZED to notice easier.

 ###2-Dew